 Homemade Soy Milk

 Drain and grind to a fine gritty paste in blender, in 4 to 5 batches, using a total of 2 cups very hot water to process.

 Whisk paste into 3 1/2 quarts rapidly boiling water.
 Reduce heat to medium low and cook for 15 to 20 minutes, stirring occasionally.
 Keep 1 cup cold water at hand to add if pot begins to foam over!
 Remember, soy milk acts like dairy milk and scorches easily.

-Strain through nylon mesh, multiple layers of cheesecloth, a muslin square, or an old pillow case, working over a colander.
+Strain through cheesecloth.
 Set colander in a larger bowl or pan to catch the strained milk.
-Then, using a quart jar filled with water for weight, push repeatedly to extract all liquid possible.
+Then, using a quart jar filled with water for weight, push the soybean pulp repeatedly to extract as much liquid as possible.

 Taste soy milk.
-It benefits from a pinch of sea salt and just a little sweetener such as brown rice syrup or malted barley syrup, plus a bit of vanilla or almond extract (optional).
-Consider making two or three quarts plain, one vanilla or almond.
+It benefits from a pinch of sea salt and a little sweetener, plus a bit of vanilla or almond extract (optional).

 Cool, then refrigerate in covered jars for use within four to six days.
 You may freeze in appropriate containers, leaving ample head space for expansion.
 Thaw in refrigerator over several hours for use as needed.

 Recipe by, former PCC Nutrition Education Manager